nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

     }
 ```

 Using the setup method is convenient, though you should consider its use carefully.
-Unit tests are supposed to test processes in isolation in order to detect changes at the individual process level; breaking that isolation undermines that principle.
+Module-level tests are supposed to test processes in isolation in order to detect changes at the individual process level; breaking that isolation undermines that principle.
 You may find that generating intermediate test files is the right thing to do in many cases.
-But it's important to know that you can do this if you need to.
+But it's important to know that you can use this setup method if you need to.

 ### 2.4 Run test and examine output